 - A rural district.

 - A healthy community.

-- A prosperous community.
+- · A prosperous community.

 Council considers the beneficiaries of this activity to be residents, visitors and sports groups.

 The Council also recognises that there is a broader public good arising from this activity through to amenity benefit of open spaces.

-1. Specific Area Reserves
+1. Area Reserves

 There are a number of recreation reserves provided across the district.
 The annual costs of operating these reserves are funded by setting a targeted rate at a level that funds the maintenance of the reserves.
 User charges are charged as appropriate.
 The public good element of the activity is recognised by funding Council support services to this activity from the general rate.

 (Support services are the services provided by the Council centrally, including asset management and financial management.)

 Capital costs are paid for by setting a targeted rate, use of general reserves and through the charging of Development Contributions.
-Development Contributions are appropriate due to new houses in subdivisions creating increased demand for these services - refer to Council's Development Contribution Policy.